GregoryShen/01-FunctionTest/pytest/Pytest.md

 ## Flaky tests

-A “flaky” test is one that exhibits intermittent or sporadic faliture, that seems to
+A “flaky” test is one that exhibits intermittent or sporadic faliture, that seems to have non-deterministic behaviour.
+Sometimes it passes, sometimes it fails, and it’s not clear why.
+This page discusses pytest features that can help and other general strategies for identifying, fixing or mitigating them.

 ### Why flaky tests are a problem

+Flaky tests are particularly troublesome when a continuous integration (CI) server is being used, so that all tests must pass before a new code change can be merged.
+If the test result is not a reliable signal — that a test failure means the code change broke the test — developers can become mistrustful of the test results, which can lead to overlooking genuine failures.
+It is also a source of wasted time as developers must re-run test suites and investigate spurious failures.

 ### Potential root causes